Affiliate Disclosure

 Testing

-Healthlabs.com is a great place to get some data if you are not sure if you may have diabetes or are just feeling tired?
+Healthlabs.com is a great place to get some data if you are not sure if you may have diabetes or are just feeling tired.
 Get tested.
-HealthLabs lets you order health tests to take in a professional lab and then see results at home — no doctor visits necessary.
+HealthLabs lets you order health tests in a professional lab and then see results at home — no doctor visits necessary.
 The Diabetes Panel is affordable and efficient at diagnosing and monitoring diabetes.

-Do you want to start a personalized diabetes management and weight loss plan?
-Meet Klinio.
-They have a diabetes clinical team of experts, endocrinologists, nutritionists, and health coaches to create the perfect solution for pre-diabetes and diabetes management.
-If you need help knowing what to eat and when to eat it, their personalized meal plans may be the ticket to getting both the nutrients your body needs and reducing the risk of glucose and insulin spikes.
+If you need help knowing what to eat and when their personalized meal plans may be the ticket to getting the nutrients your body needs and reducing the risk of glucose and insulin spikes.

-Check them out as they have name brands, and offers like 10% discounts, free shipping on qualifying orders, and up to an 85% discount off standard retail prices.
+Check out Total Diabetes Supply for name brands, which offer 10% discounts, free shipping on qualifying orders, and up to an 85% discount off standard retail prices.

 Food and nutrition

 We researched the meals and program of Balance by BistroMD and think their doctor-designed diabetic meal delivery is a good start.
 The meals are custom-made for diabetics and pre-diabetics, with loads of choices.
-They have free shipping on orders over $99.
+In addition, they have free shipping on orders over $99.

 Family support is necessary to help people with diabetes manage everyday tasks and make changes.
-Pay attention to symptoms like sudden lethargy, mood swings, or ravenous hunger.
+Watch for symptoms like sudden lethargy, mood swings, or ravenous hunger.
 These are indications of wonky blood sugar levels and action needed.

-As a caregiver, you can take the lead in advocating and educating the care circle on what is happening now, especially if they live far away.
+As a caregiver, you can advocate and educate the care circle on what is happening now, especially if they live far away.
 We also found some support groups and additional education at the following resources:

-• The American Diabetes Association (ADA) covers everything caregivers, and diabetes patients need to know, from health insurance questions to medical device recommendations to tips for healthy living.
+• The American Diabetes Association (ADA) covers everything caregivers and diabetes patients need to know, from health insurance questions to medical device recommendations.

 Reliable resources for care necessities